Q: What is “Trex” decking?

 Q: Can I pull the permit but have a contractor or handyman do the work?

 A: According to our local building department, a home owner should: “Never obtain a permit for a contractor - this is illegal and transfers all liability for injuries and work to you (the homeowner)”.
 A licensed, insured contractor should never ask you to pull the permit.

 A: No, we are a material supply company.
 We supply projects for the largest deck contractors in Colorado Springs and can supply you with a referral list of qualified, product-specific contractors.

 Q: How much does a composite deck cost?

 A: There is no simple answer to this question.
 It's kind of like asking "How much is a red car"?
 Of course, size matters when it comes to cost!
 Complexity of construction is also a consideration.
 A plain rectangle on the ground will cost much less than an L-shaped deck on an upper level with stairs.
 The materials used for framing, decking & railing will also make a big difference in the cost.
-Generally speaking, the composite boards will cost more than wood (some of them are more than triple the cost of a wood board of the same dimension), metal framing will be close to double (or more) the cost of a wood frame, and railings vary in cost from $20 per foot to over $100!
-The best way to price your project is to sit down with us, determine the size and materials to be used, and let us help you put together a budget that works for you.
+Generally speaking, the composite boards will cost more than wood (some of them are more than triple the cost of a wood board of the same dimension), metal framing may be close to double (or more) the cost of a wood frame, and railings vary in cost from $28 per foot to over $100!
+While most of us who are in the business can give you a ball park estimate, the best way to price your project is to sit down with your contractor, determine the size and materials to be used, and let them help you put together a budget that works for you.